sto3014/LRPureRAW/README.md

 6. Lightroom
     1. Starts or activates _DxO PureRAW_
 7. You
     1. Process your photos by choosing the DxO folder as your target folder.
+    See figure below.
 8. DxO PureRAW
     1. Processes the photos and store these into _\<Picture folder>/LR2PureRAW/DxO_ respectively _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_
 9. You
     1. After DxO has processed you photos, do _NOT_ use _DxO PureRAW_ for exporting.
+       See figure below.
     2. Go back to Lightroom and synchronize your folder, i.e., _\<Picture folder>/Lightroom/Photos/2022/2022-01/2022-01-06-Wedding_ in our example.
+       See figure below.

+_Figure: DxO PureRAW Process start:_
 <img src="img/dxo-process.png" alt="DxO process" width="400"/>
+_Figure: DxO PureRAW Process done:_
 <img src="img/dxo-done.png" alt="DxO done" width="400"/>
+_Figure: Lightroom import via snychronize folder:_
 <img src="img/lr-sync.png" alt="LR sync" width="400"/>